By Ana on May 3, 2018 4:04:26 PM

 The waiting room and the lobby are equiped with marketing tools to promote the VR treatments

-During the interview Dr. Hayes also shows us other parts of his practice such as the waiting room or the lobby, where he uses the marketing tools that we provide to explain and advertise Virtual Reality.
+During the interview, Dr. Hayes also showed us other parts of his practice such as the waiting room and lobby, where he uses the marketing tools that we provide to explain and advertise Virtual Reality.